odan/odan.github.io/_posts/2020-04-11-slim4-sending-emails.md

 composer require symfony/twig-bridge
 ```

-To render Twig templates in emails just add the a new container definition for
+To render Twig templates in emails just add a new container definition for
 `BodyRendererInterface:class` in `config/container.php`

 ```php